 The minibus is made available at no charge to other community groups on occasions through the year, subject to them covering their own fuel costs.
-These groups include the youth service, Bodmin road church, the big food group, a youth football team.
+These groups include the youth service, bodmin road church, the big food group, a youth football team.
 The minibus is also used for all of Bridges activities off site.
-Going forward due to our lack of funding the minibus will have to be taken off the road in February unless funding can be secured to keep it on the road.